Everything you think you know about minimalism is wrong

 It wasn’t that long ago that Instagram was flooded with saturated filters and low-resolution photos.
-But then the gaudy, maximalist look of the 2000s faded out of style, and was replaced with an interest in clean lines and mature color palettes.
+But then the gaudy, maximalist look of the 2000s faded out of style and was replaced with an interest in clean lines and mature color palettes.
 Seemingly overnight, the platform became an ode to minimalism—filled with interior design and lifestyle posts from influencers anchored by organic, nautilus-shaped forms and eggshell-colored walls.
 Everything on the grid was carefully curated to be monochromatic, uncluttered, and uniform.

 Minimalism has been eagerly adopted as an aesthetic by Instagram users and pretty much everyone else not on the social media application, too.
 Marie Kondo teaches us that minimalism is getting rid of anything that does not spark joy.
-Other influencers (and brands) suggest that it’s having a hyper-curated closet of a few basics, or a simple skincare routine featuring only three, all-natural products.
+Other influencers (and brands) suggest that it’s having a hyper-curated closet of a few basics, or a simple skincare routine featuring only three all-natural products.
 Minimalism has become a visual manifestation of “wellness”—a lifestyle trend rooted in conspicuous consumption.

 But this loose misinterpretation belies its roots as a decades-old architecture and design philosophy.
-In his new book The Longing for Less: Living with Minimalism, out from Bloomsbury January 21, culture critic Kyle Chayka investigates how we’ve veered away from minimalism’s true origins, and converted it into—what can be reduced to—a “look.”
+In his new book, The Longing for Less: Living with Minimalism, out from Bloomsbury January 21, culture critic Kyle Chayka investigates how we’ve veered away from minimalism’s true origins, and converted it into—what can be reduced to—a “look.”
 Here, Chayka helps dispel the four biggest myths of minimalism.

 Minimalism has deeper roots than you think

 Minimalism’s recurrence as an idea, in both society and art, reveals the philosophy’s central paradox: It is a quiet celebration of space, but bold in the way its simplicity overwhelms.
-“In the time right after World War II minimalism was a popular aesthetic because it’s a perfect, utopian style that everyone can access,” Chayka says in a phone interview.
+“In the time right after World War II, minimalism was a popular aesthetic because it’s a perfect, utopian style that everyone can access,” Chayka says in a phone interview.
 Soon after, in the 1970s, the idea of “simple living” began to take hold, which is the last time eco-conscious consumer practices (less consumption, more self-reliance) were as in vogue as they are today.
 “I think the internet and social media and the financial crisis is what really caused the super popularity of minimalism this time around,” Chayka says.

 Minimalism is not just a trendy style